Clayton Oliver: AFL career

-Oliver played every match for the season and at the conclusion of the home and away season, he recorded the most handballs by any player in the league, and the all-time record for most handballs in a season.
+Oliver played every match for the 2017 season.
+At the conclusion of the home-and-away season, he recorded the most handballs by any player in the league, and the all-time record for most handballs in a season.
 He was also ranked second for contested possessions, third for clearances, fourth for tackles and fifth for total disposals.
-He was voted the best young player by the AFL Coaches Association when he polled seventy-two votes in the AFL Coaches Association best young player award, thirty-four votes clear of Sam Menegola who finished second; in addition to finishing seventh in the AFL Coaches Association champion player of the year award.
+He was voted the best young player by the AFL Coaches Association when he polled 72 votes in the AFL Coaches Association best young player award, 34 votes clear of Sam Menegola, who finished second; this was in addition to finishing seventh in the AFL Coaches Association champion player of the year award.
 He was one of three Melbourne players nominated for the Leigh Matthews Trophy as the AFL Players Association most valuable player and was named in the centre midfield position in the 22under22 team.
-He was rewarded with the Keith 'Bluey' Truscott Trophy as Melbourne's best and fairest player when he polled 530 votes, 184 ahead of Jack Viney who placed second in the award, and received votes in every match for the season.
+He was rewarded with the Keith 'Bluey' Truscott Trophy as Melbourne's best and fairest player when he polled 530 votes—184 ahead of Jack Viney, who placed second in the award—and received votes in every match for the season.
 He also won the Harold Ball Memorial Trophy as Melbourne's best young player and the James McDonald Trophy for the heart and spirit award.
 Despite his accolades for the season, he failed to make the initial forty man squad for the All-Australian team with multiple media outlets including AFL Media, The Advertiser and Fox Sports Australia claiming he was one of, if not the most unlucky player to miss the All-Australian squad.